SC5/sc5-styleguide/README.md

 Path to the file containing SASS variables that can be used as modifiers in the KSS notation.

-**Desiger tools**: When sassVariables is defined and styleguide is served with the built-in server, designer tools are also enabled.
-Designer tool is experimental feature that allow SASS variable editing in the browser and saving changed variables back to the source file.

 **filesConfig** (array, optional) **(Experimental feature)**

 Configuration array containing paths to the dependencies of the hosted application